MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 ## Recommendations

 - Make sure the purpose and state of a button are clear to the user.

 - When there are multiple buttons for the same decision (such as in a confirmation dialog), present the commit buttons in this order, where [Do it] and [Don't do it] are specific responses to the main instruction:
   - OK/[Do it]/Yes
 	- [Don't do it]/No
 	- Cancel

 - Expose only one or two buttons to the user at a time, for example, **Accept** and **Cancel**.
 If you need to expose more actions to the user, consider using [checkboxes](checkbox.md) or [radio buttons](radio-button.md) from which the user can select actions, with a single command button to trigger those actions.

 - For an action that needs to be available across multiple pages within your app, instead of duplicating a button on multiple pages, consider using a [bottom app bar](app-bars.md).

-### Recommended single button layout
+### Recommended single-button layout

 If your layout requires only one button, it should be either left- or right-aligned based on its container context.

 - Dialogs with only one button should **right-align** the button.
 If your dialog contains only one button, ensure that the button performs the safe, nondestructive action.
-If you use [ContentDialog](dialogs.md) and specify a single button, it will automatically right-align.
+If you use [ContentDialog](dialogs.md) and specify a single button, it will be automatically right-aligned.

 ![A button within a dialog](images/pushbutton_doc_dialog.png)

 - If your button appears within a container UI (for example, within a toast notification, a flyout, or a list view item), you should **right-align** the button within the container.

 ![A button within a container](images/pushbutton_doc_container.png)

 - In pages that contain a single button (for example, an **Apply** button at the bottom of a settings page), you should **left-align** the button.
 This ensures that the button aligns with the rest of the page content.

 ![A button on a page](images/pushbutton_doc_page.png)

 ## Back buttons

 The back button is a system-provided UI element that enables backward navigation through either the back stack or navigation history of the user.
 You don't have to create your own back button, but you might have to do some work to enable a good backwards navigation experience.
 For more info, see [History and backwards navigation](../basics/navigation-history-and-backwards-navigation.md)

 ## Get the sample code

 - [XAML Controls Gallery sample](https://github.com/Microsoft/Xaml-Controls-Gallery) - See all the XAML controls in an interactive format.

 ## Related articles